isabella232/journeys.en/help/using/building-journeys/wait.md

 * [Custom](#custom)
 * [Email send time optimization](#email_send_time_optimization)

+## About the Wait activity{#about_wait}

+Here is how waits are prioritized when you use several waits in parallel.
+If they have the same time configuration and a different but overlapping condition, the wait positioned above will be the one prioritized.
+For example, the condition of the first wait is “being a woman” and the condition of the second wait in parallel is “being a VIP”.
+The first wait activity will be prioritized

+Also note that if a two different waits are in parallel, the one occurring first will be prioritized, regardless of its vertical position.
+For example, if a 1-hour wait is above and a 30-minute wait is below, after 30 minutes, the 30-minute wait will be processed.

+You can define a timezone and a condition if you want to restrict the wait to a certain population.

 ## Duration{#duration}

 Select the duration of the wait before the execution of the next activity.